streamstats command, similar to the

 - Syntax: current=<bool>

 - Description: If true, tells Splunk to include the given, or current, event in the summary calculations.
+If false, tells Splunk to use the field value from the previous event.
 Defaults to true.

 - Syntax: window=<int>